jcrqr/opencode.space/pages/about.md

 Follow **und0ck3d** on [Twitter](https://twitter.com/und0ck3d) for more (*240 characters limited*) crazy ideas and opinions, and on [Github](http://github.com/und0ck3d) to check some code he's written or contributed too.

+### Contributing

+This blog is entirely open source.
+Code, posts and pages are all available at the Github repository [und0ck3d/opencode.space](https://github.com/und0ck3d/opencode.space).

+If you find any bug, typo, security issue or have another suggestion to improve this website, feel free to [submit an issue](https://github.com/und0ck3d/opencode.space/issues) or drop a message to [joao@opencode.space](mailto:joao@opencode.space).

+Thanks in advance!